 Early years (1968–1980)

 The Serbian White Eagles were established in 1968 in Hamilton, Ontario as Hamilton Serbia and played under that name for a time.
 In these beginnings, the club was a semi-professional club until joining the professional ranks in 1970 by becoming a member of the National Soccer League, eventually relocating to Toronto and becoming the Serbian White Eagles.
-In the first season, former Canadian national team player Alan Harvey was both a player and coach of the team.
+In the inaugural season, former Canadian national team player Alan Harvey was both a player and coach of the team.

 Prior to the 1973 season, the team imported nine players from Yugoslavia.
 The head coach was former FK BASK midfielder (and member of the Yugoslav national team) Mladen Saric.
 Tragedy struck the team on June 10, 1973 when 25-year-old forward Alexander Zivaljevic was killed in a car accident on the Queen Elizabeth Way in Toronto.
 The driver of the car, 24-year-old Niko Skrvic, was also killed when he lost control of the car.
 Injured in the crash were Eagles players Verko Mitrovic and Ljubo Dimic.
 30-year-old Mitrovic suffered a crushed chest and was paralyzed from the waist down while 26-year-old Dimic suffered a fractured skull and a kidney injury.